hemeac/kiwiTechTree/README.md

 ## Changelog
+* 0.6.0 (28 September 2020): Added Orion Support; Renamed tech tree icons and configs to KTT from CTT to reflect that it isn't CTT; Rebalanced the science unlock costs in the tech tree; Added "Even Later" structural upgrade template to Stock Structural Upgrade config for easier reference.
 * 0.5.1 (27 September 2020): Added BonVoyage, Decoupler Shroud, Dodo Labs, kOS, SmartParts, and The Martian for KSP Support; Lowered entry cost of Calypso engine in Knes; Fixed tech node for Multi-Role Kapsule DM in Knes; Added parachute upgrade support for KOOSE, Bumblebee, and Fuji; Added B9 Plural to Cryotanks patch (Fuel Mixes, copied from The Martian for KSP by bcink); Moved cubesats from Luciole to Unkerballed Tech and increased cost.
 * 0.5.0 (27 September 2020): Added Knes Support; Added Custom Barn Kit and Hide Empty Node Support (code copied from Unkerballed Start 1.2.0 by SpinkAkron/theonegalen); Modified science values for SSPX; Added SSPX visual observation science experiments to stock cupola and SSPX 2.5m observation piece; Fixed placement of docking port in Luciole; Tweaked Mk3 Expansion SRBs thrust to be consistent with Better SRBs; Lowered entry cost of Otter in NFLV; Reduced the entry costs of parts from CNAR; Fixed bug that broke part upgrade system if not all mods with part upgrades available were not available; Fixed NEEDS and AFTER in KIS; Fixed Node placement for Atlas SRB when BetterSRBs installed; Moved a couple of stock antenna later in the tech tree if NF Exploration is installed; Added B9 Plural to Spaceworthiness switch.
 * 0.4.8 (22 September 2020): Added MK3 Stockalike Expansion and Kerbal Reusability Expansion Support; Moved RoveMax Model XL3 one tier earlier in tech tree; Moved some AirplanePlus parts a touch earlier in the tech tree; Moved the decoupling and docking ports for Mk2 Stockalike Expansion